 - Interview by members of the Teacher Education Committee of the Faculty (TEC)

 Decision Point 2 - Readiness for a Student Teaching Assignment

 Teacher Candidates must meet all requirements to proceed to a 14 week student teaching assignment.

-- GPA of 2.67 in both the Elementary Education major and overall
+- GPA of 3.0 in the content area major

 - Completion of all "Methods" courses (EDU 302, 303, 304, 305, 340)